Any-Winter-4079/LLM-Arduino-Robot/README.md

 pip install --upgrade pip
 ```

-Install all of the dependencies:
+And install all of the dependencies:

 ```
 pip install -r requirements.txt